kristianfreeman/ai-hacknights-cloudflare/README.md

 ```

 ## Project Tracks

-Ideally your project matches one of the following projec tracks.
+Ideally your project matches one of the following project tracks.
 It's totally optional, you can just hack on whatever you want:

 - Best Use of Toolhouse.ai platform
 - Best Use of Cloudflare services
 - Most likely to be a business